 Please use the hand sanitizer provided at the gate

-We ask that you please have regard to the current rules on social distancing and our Conditions of Use
+We ask that you please have regard to the current rules on social distancing and keeping yourself and others safe

 Thank you for your understanding.